Buying Used Espresso Machines & Grinders – Kev’s Guide

 Macap make extremely similar grinders Mazzer, and they’re cheaper – there are a few doserless models available too, and they’re quite common on eBay, so these are grinders to look out for.

-Or if you want an easy life ;-), literally set an alert on eBay for Mazzer Super Jolly, and just keep bidding until you get one at a fantastic price, either already modded, or to mod yourself.
+Or if you want an easy life ;-), basically set an alert on eBay for Mazzer Super Jolly, and just keep bidding until you get one at a fantastic price, either already modded, or to mod yourself.

 Used Home Barista Grinders